Emergence of robust memory manifolds: Introduction

 \section{Introduction}

 Many biological systems are able to maintain a memory of relevant quantities in their dynamical states for durations much longer than the characteristic response time of the component parts.
-For instance, humans are able hold information in working memory for durations much longer than the intrinsic timescales of neuronal responses.
-This fundamental and critical memory function is particularly relevant for neural systems, where the key challenges of implementing memory in networks of neurons have been extensively studied (c.f. \cite{chaudhuri2016computational} and references therein).
+For instance, humans can keep items in working memory for several minutes, even though the intrinsic timescale of neuronal responses is on the order of $10-100$ms. This fundamental and critical memory function is particularly relevant for neural systems, where the key challenges of implementing memory in networks of neurons have been extensively studied (c.f. \cite{chaudhuri2016computational} and references therein).
 If we consider the memory as being stored in the collective activity of the neurons, then the problem becomes one of implementing fixed-points in the network dynamics.
-Storing a discrete set of items can be achieved by having a discrete set of stable fixed-points in the dynamics; the Hopfield model \cite{hopfield1982neural} being a prominent example of such a memory.
+Storing a discrete set of items can be achieved by having a discrete set of stable fixed-points in the dynamics; the Hopfield model \cite{hopfield1982neural} is a prominent example of such a memory.

 Storing continuous variables in the dynamical state of a neural network is, fundamentally, a more difficult challenge.
 It requires a continuum of fixed-points forming a manifold, equipped with a structure that can preserve the metric information of the continuous variables.
-Such a continuous manifold attractor will be locally stable in directions normal to the manifold, and {\it marginally stable} along the manifold, so that the state can move smoothly along the manifold.
-Such a memory manifold can subserve critical functions such as evidence accumulation, path integration and more generally implementing flexible cognitive maps.
-Implementing such a manifold in a neural network has often required fine-tuned parameters and/or hand-crafted symmetries in the connectivity matrix \cite{seung1996brain,seung1998continuous,chaudhuri2016computational}.
-Quoting \cite{chaudhuri2016computational}, {\it ``[h]ow the brain might solve this problem is an open theoretical and experimental question.''}
+Such a manifold attractor will be locally stable in directions normal to the manifold, and {\it marginally stable} along the manifold, so that the state can move smoothly along the manifold.
+A memory manifold like this can subserve critical functions such as evidence accumulation \cite{brody2016neural,gold2007neural}, path integration \cite{mcnaughton2006path,mcnaughton1996deciphering} and more generally implementing flexible cognitive maps \cite{whittington2020tolman,mcnaughton2006path}.
+Constructing such a manifold in neural networks has often required fine-tuned parameters and/or hand-crafted symmetries in the connectivity matrix (e.g. models for spatial navigation \cite{tsodyks1999attractor, tsodyks1995associative,burak2009accurate}, integrators \cite{goldman2010neural}, orientation tuning \cite{ben1995theory, seung1996brain,seung1998continuous}, but also c.f. \cite{darshan2021learning,fisher2013modeling}).
+Implementing memory manifolds robustly is an open theoretical and experimental question.